brianneoberson/HTCV-Project/README.md

 │   │   ├── ...
 │   ├── calibration.json
 ```
-And make sure the `calibration.json` file has the same structure as the examples found in the examples.
+And make sure the `calibration.json` file has the same structure as the examples found in the [example datasets](https://drive.google.com/drive/folders/1W6MFpS2FkLUoGqJy4lKFQfj4i1l-9VFi?usp=drive_link).

 ## Train
 For training, a config file should be set up.
 We provide different config files which we used for the experiments mentioned in the report in the `config` folder, as well as explanation of the necessary parameters.
 Here we use `cow_sc_stratified.yaml` for example:
 ```